nimroddanielmaayan/n8n-and-open-ai-summary/notes.md

 ### General Information - WhatsApp Chatbots

-- ...
+- (complete this)

-### The OpenAI Platform - Chatbots, Assistants, Agents and More
+## The OpenAI Platform - Chatbots, Assistants, Agents, Agent Builder, Agent Kit and More

-- ...
+- (complete this)